 Here is the official printable NCAA March Madness tournament bracket for the 2019 NCAA Division I men's basketball tournament.
-You can click or tap right here to open up a printable version of the March Madness bracket pictured below in a new tab or window.
+You can click or tap right here to open up a printable version of the NCAA bracket for March Madness pictured below in a new tab or window.
 You can print the bracket in landscape or horizontal mode.
 It looks good either way.
-Here is a .PDF of the 2019 March Madness bracket if you'd like a copy in that format.
+Here is a .JPG of the 2019 NCAA bracket if you'd like a copy in that format:

 We'll have to be content looking at that blank bracket until the full March Madness field of 68 teams is revealed on Selection Sunday.

 Selection Sunday in 2019 is scheduled for March 17.
 The First Four begins Tuesday, March 19, in Dayton, Ohio.
 The first round of the tournament begins on Thursday, March 21.
 Regional sites in 2019 are Hartford CT, Salt Lake City UT, Des Moines IA, Jacksonville FL, Tulsa OK, Columbus OH, Columbia SC and San Jose CA. Here is information on how to get tickets to any of those sites, and the Final Four in Minneapolis.

 Here is more information on the NCAA tournament, including how the field is chosen:

 There are two ways that a team can earn a bid to the NCAA tournament.
 The 32 Division I conferences all receive an automatic bid, which they each award to the team that wins the postseason conference tournament.
 Regardless of how a team performed during the regular season, if they are eligible for postseason play and win their conference tournament, they receive a bid to the NCAA tournament.
 These teams are known as automatic qualifiers.